IMI-ConcePTION/CountPersonTime/README.md

 # CountPersonTime

-The wiki of this function if (here)[https://github.com/IMI-ConcePTION/CountPersonTime/wiki]
+The wiki of this function is [here](https://github.com/IMI-ConcePTION/CountPersonTime/wiki)